 You may also wish to consider additional packages from the

 qubes-core-agent-systemd: Qubes unit files for SystemD init style.
 Installed by default.

-polkit: By default the ‘fedora-27-minimal’ template doesn’t have passwordless root.
+polkit: By default, the Fedora Minimal template doesn’t have passwordless root.
 These two packages enable this feature.
-(Note from R4.0 a design choice was made that passwordless should be optional, so is left out of the minimal templates)

 qubes-core-agent-nautilus: This package provides integration with the Nautilus file manager (without it things like “copy to VM/open in disposable VM” will not be shown in Nautilus).